nemofq/pushbullet-go/README.md

 ## Privacy

-This extension stores everything locally and does not transmit any information beyond Pushbullet's API server.
+This extension stores everything locally and does not transmit any information beyond Pushbullet's API.

 ## License